immunefi-team/Bounty_Boosts/Alchemix/31280 - [SC - Critical] Malicious user can mint unlimited flux tokens.md

 # Malicious user can mint unlimited flux tokens

-Submitted on Wed May 15 2024 23:35:05 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 05:35:05 UTC by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31280